department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paper">What should I do if I already submitted a paper form for additional disability compensation for a child or spouse, and I’m still waiting for a decision?</button>
 <div id="questions-apply-paper" class="usa-accordion-content">

-File your claim again online.
-We’ll still review your paper form.
-If we award you additional disability compensation, we’ll give you back pay from the date we received your paper form.
+You can file your claim again online for a faster decision.
+If we award you additional disability compensation, we’ll give you back pay from the original date we received your paper form.

 </div>
 </li>